adrian88888888/AHK-Virtual-Desktop-Library/README.md

 ```
 # Usefull ideas to use this library:
 - Go to the next/prev desktop when mouse touches the left/right side of the screen
-- Move a window to the next/prev desktop when dragged to the left/right side of the screen, and to snap them use Microsoft PowerToys[Microsoft PowerToys](https://github.com/microsoft/PowerToys "PowerToys")
+- Move a window to the next/prev desktop when dragged to the left/right side of the screen, and to snap them use [Microsoft PowerToys](https://github.com/microsoft/PowerToys "PowerToys")(in Youtube ther's lots of demos of PowerToys)
 - When you go to another desktop and everything is minimized it will automaticaly focus the last minimized with this function `AltTabOnSwitch(True)`
 - Have your favourite programs open always in the desktops you want(no matter how you open them)[Function here](https://github.com/adrian88888888/AHK_Virtual_Desktop_Library/blob/main/README.md#open-specified-program-on-desired-desktop-every-time "Function here")
 - Set a backgound for every desktop/todo add link to function